temporal-sa/codec-cors-credentials/README.md

 ### Codec Server setup

-In order for the Codec Server to set a "SameSite=None" cookie it must run securely with `https`, therefore:
+In order for the Codec Server to set a `SameSite=None` cookie it must run securely with `https`, therefore:
 * Generate a self-signed TLS certificate and key, and save them as `tls.crt` and `tls.key` in the `certs` directory of this repo (this directory is ignored by git).

 Set the following environment variables in the terminal where you will run the Codec Server: